Stumptown Coffee Kyoto: Where Third-Wave Coffee Meets Ace Hotel Design

 Relaxing on the sofas while watching the flow of people in Ace Hotel’s “public living room”

-While the official menu for Stumptown Coffee Kyoto lists only coffee, tea, and soft-serve ice cream, guests can also enjoy freshly baked pastries.
-These pastries aren’t listed on the permanent menu; instead, they’re crafted daily by the Ace Hotel’s in-house pastry team.
-You’ll often find daily options like croissants or donuts, along with seasonal specialties like the Yuzu Donut or limited-time Strawberry Donut.
-Co-created by the Ace Hotel chefs and Stumptown, these pairings elevate the Kyoto café experience—a big part of why regulars keep coming back.
+While the official menu at Stumptown Coffee Kyoto focuses on coffee, tea, and soft-serve ice cream, guests can also enjoy freshly baked pastries.
+These pastries don’t appear on the permanent menu; instead, they’re baked fresh daily by the Ace Hotel’s in-house pastry team.
+You’ll often find daily options like croissants or donuts, along with seasonal specialties such as the Yuzu Donut or limited-time Strawberry Donut.
+Co-created by the Ace Hotel chefs and Stumptown, these pairings elevate the Kyoto café experience—a big part of why regulars return time and again.

 Stumptown Coffee Kyoto: Must-Drink & Must-Eat Picks